-Galatians 6:16 is often used by non-dispensationalists to try to prove that the Church (or all believers) make up the “true Israel” because of Paul’s phrase “the Israel of God.”
-Given the context of the rest of the letter, where Paul made a clear distinction between believing and unbelieving Jews (Israel) and all believers in Christ (Church), the grammar shows that Paul put his blessing on two groups: “all who will behave in accordance with this rule” (believing Gentiles) and “the Israel of God” (believing Jews).
+Galatians 6:16 is often used to attempt to prove that the Church (or all believers) make up the “true Israel” or “spiritual Israel” because of Paul’s phrase “THE ISRAEL OF GOD.”
+This belief system teaches that God has chosen to replace Israel with the Church or that the Church is the spiritual extension of Israel.
+No matter the phrasing, they believe that the promises God made to Israel will be fulfilled in the Church, not national Israel.
+2 Given the context of the rest of the letter, where Paul made a clear distinction between believing and unbelieving Jews (Israel) and all believers in Christ (Church), the grammar shows that Paul put his blessing on two groups: “ALL WHO WILL BEHAVE IN ACCORDANCE WITH THIS RULE” (believing Gentiles) and “THE ISRAEL OF GOD” (believing Jews).
 The structure of the sentence does not allow for these to be combined into one group in this verse.
 3

 - Paul thought our focus in doing good should prioritize “THOSE WHO BELONG TO THE HOUSEHOLD OF FAITH.”
 Even still, that does not mean to ignore unbelievers.
 We should help them as well, “WHENEVER WE HAVE AN OPPORTUNITY.” ↩

 - This is often called “Replacement Theology,” and it is found in the broader form of Covenant Theology and in much Reformed (Calvinistic) teaching.
 Ironically, it is also found in much liberal theology, because the replacement or removal of Israel as God’s chosen people is a satanic doctrine that has infiltrated many religions and denominations, encompassing those who are otherwise conservative and liberal alike. ↩